Hinduism Facts

 The Basic Concept of Hinduism:

-It will be easier to understand the basic concept of Hinduism if you know the Law of Conservation of Energy.
-For those who have a science background or have some interest in science know the Law of Conservation of Energy very well.
+Understanding the basic concept of Hinduism will be easier if you know the Law of Conservation of Energy.
+Those with a science background or interest in science know the Law of Conservation of Energy very well.
 It is like this:

 “Energy can neither be created nor destroyed.
 Only one form of energy can be transformed into another.
 The sum of all the energies in the universe remains the same.”

-According to Hinduism, the human body is perishable but the soul is immortal and is subjected to the continuous cycle of birth and rebirth.
-The soul changes bodies as a living person change his/her clothes.
-So, the thing we call death is just a transformation of the soul from one body to another as the energy changes from one form to another.
-This cycle continues births after births, and the soul is subjected to sufferings endlessly.
+According to Hinduism, the human body is perishable, but the soul is immortal and is subjected to the continuous cycle of birth and rebirth.
+The soul changes bodies as a living person changes his/her clothes.
+So, what we call death is just a transformation of the soul from one body to another, as the energy changes from one form to another.
+This cycle continues from birth to birth, and the soul is subjected to endless sufferings.

-So, the ultimate goal of a Hindu’s life is to attend salvation (Moksha or Nirvana), i.e., freedom from the cycle of birth and rebirth.
-One can attend salvation when a person’s soul fully becomes one with the supreme spirit called “Brahman” (or God) who is eternal, genderless, omnipotent, and omniscient.
+So, the ultimate goal of a Hindu’s life is to attain salvation (Moksha or Nirvana), i.e., freedom from the cycle of birth and rebirth.
+One can attain salvation when a person’s soul becomes one with the supreme spirit called “Brahman” (or God), eternal, genderless, omnipotent, and omniscient.

 Interesting Hinduism Facts:

-So far, we have seen some common Hinduism facts, but now we will have a look at some interesting Hinduism facts.
+So far, we have seen some common Hinduism facts, but now we will look at some interesting Hinduism facts.

 1. The institution of marriage was founded and put forth in practice by Hindus.

-4. Hindus believe that the Vedas are written by gods.
+4. Hindus believe that the gods wrote the Vedas.

-5. According to Vedas, lending money on interest is a bad Karma.
+5. According to the Vedas, lending money with interest is an evil Karma.

 6. Acupuncture and acupressure are vital parts of Hindu customs.